imperial-genomics-facility/igf-pipeline-help/data_access.md

 <div align="right"><a href="#table-of-contents">Go to Top</a></div>

 ## Imperial College Research Data Store based transfer
+<p><b>Please note: We can only use RDS transfer at the very end of the project when we have data from all the sequencing runs and analysis pipelines</b></p>

 Imperial College now offers a new central service for storing large volume of research data.
 Please follow these steps to setup a new storage volume for your sequencing project:

 <p style="text-indent: 15px"><b>Step 1:</b> Check the documentation about <a href="https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/service-offering/rds/">Research Data Store</a> (and <a href="https://wiki.imperial.ac.uk/display/HPC/Research+Data+Store">wiki page</a>) and setup a new allocation for your peoject.
 Also, we have few slides regarding <a href="slide_htmls/setting_up_rds_project.html">setting-up RDS project allocation</a></p>